AOC Artist Development Programs

 RBC Artist Mentorship Program

 The Mentorship Program engages mid-career artists from all facets of opera.
 This diverse group will support the RBC Artist Fellows through one-on-one mentorship focusing on professional skills development, personal growth, fostering community, and sharing ideas.
-Fellow-Mentor pairings meet to set goals, develop projects, explore professional skills development, and engage in networking opportunities.
-Mentors receive training from the AOC team and experts in career development and coaching, and are invited to small group professional development workshops with the Fellows and AOC Artist Members.
+Mentors receive training from the AOC team and experts in career development and coaching and are invited to small group professional development workshops with the Fellows and AOC Artist Members.

 “For those crucial skills people always use as the example of, “Things I didn’t learn in school but should know how to do”.
 I’m so glad that AOC understands the needs of current artists who are diversifying their careers to include, more than ever, jobs from other sectors.
 Learning how to properly present our years of training in one field to be applicable in another crucial!”